SamJin98/samjin98/content/_index.md

           date_start: '2021-06-01'
           date_end: '2023-08-01'
           description: |2-
-              * **R&D Platform**: Led the development of a Vue.js micro-frontend scaffold with a component library supporting 350+ developers and 500k+ users, accelerating the development cycle by 40%.
-Implemented CI/CD pipelines reducing deployment times by 50% and established coding standards reducing error rates by 30%.
-              * **Marketing Management System**: Managed an Agile team to consolidate 40+ pages, improving system efficiency by 20%.
-Implemented virtual scrolling and lazy loading, reducing page load times by 90%, and optimized Webpack, cutting deployment time from 10 to 4 minutes.
-              * **AI Middle Platform**: Developed a BERT-based name comparison function achieving 95% accuracy, finetuned ChatGLM-6B improving response accuracy by 15%, and engineered a real-time data streaming system reducing processing time and costs by 60%.
-Trained a face recognition system with 98% accuracy, saving $3,000 in third-party API costs.
+              * **AI Middle Platform**:
+              - Developed a text similarity comparison feature using the BERT model, which achieved a 95\% accuracy rate, reducing processing time from 3 hours to 2 minutes.
+              - Applied LoRA and P-Tuning techniques in fine-tuning the ChatGLM-6B model on a private dataset, increasing QA accuracy by 15% and user satisfaction to 84.8%.
+              - Constructed a Kafka real-time data streaming system, optimized the cost of data processing and storage by 60%; the system processes over 20 GB of data daily.
+              * **R&D Platform**:
+              - Participated in the design of the micro-frontend architecture; built a component library with Vue.js, optimized the implementation with Nginx, Docker, and Jenkins, established coding standards, accelerated development cycle by 40%, reduced implementation time by 50%, served 500,000 users, and completed and delivered 43 projects annually.
+              * **Marketing Management System**:
+              - Served as the front-end team leader, led a team of 11 people to complete the development of over 100 pages and 8 major modules within three months; applied virtual scrolling and lazyload techniques, which reduced page loading time by 90%; improved product quality and user experience in a data-driven manner.
         - title: Research Assistant
           company: University of Chinese Academy of Sciences
           company_url: 'https://english.ucas.ac.cn/'